 The process is called gelatinization and the catalyst is heat.
 At the presence of water and heat the bond of the starch grains is breaking down and allowing the grains to absorb more water much like a sponge.
 Different types of starches will thicken at different temperatures and will absorb different amounts of liquid.

 When it comes to fruit pies, there are 3 main starches that are mostly used:

 - Tapioca (quick cooking Tapioca)

 The most common and affordable.
-Flour is not a pure starch as it is driven from wheat which means it contains protein and fewer starch grains.
-That means we need to use about 1.5 times more the amount than a pure starch.
+Flour is not pure starch as it is driven from wheat which means it contains protein and fewer starch grains.
+That means we need to use about 1.5 times more amount than pure starch.

-The most common starch used in the USA, it is inexpensive and readily available.
-Cornstarch is a pure starch and begins to thickens at 180F.
+The most common starch used in the USA is inexpensive and readily available.
+Cornstarch is pure starch and begins to thicken at 180F.
 Cornstarch does not have any flavor or appearance and my favorite quality of it is that it has a smooth un-elastic texture.

 Tapioca (quick cooking Tapioca):

 The second most used starch is mainly because it is more expensive as it is primarily imported from Thailand and Brazil.
 Tapioca begins to thicken at a lower temperature than cornstarch about 130F-150F.
 The thing about Tapioca is that it breaks down faster than cornstarch which is why I recommend using it with streusel pie or a well vented double-crust pie.
 (Double crust pie requires a longer baking time).
 Tapioca has the ability to absorb more liquids, it turns clear with heat and has more of a jello-like texture.